dmarszk/taste-leon-rtems-demo/README.md

 ## Drivers configuration
 systeminit/config.c is critical to configure LEON3 Driver Manager properly.
 Including loading OC_CAN driver.

+Console UART is initialized by systeminit to baud provided through the interface view (i.e. 115200)

+Peripheral UART is initialized by leon_uart to baud provided through the interface view (i.e. 9600)

 ## Quirks/TODO
 systeminit is forced to be initialized by having a long-period dummy tick interface.
 This is very ugly.